Understanding the Federal Estate Tax and Its Changes

 Should You Update Your Estate Plan?

-Updating outdated documents,
+Updating outdated documents.

-Taking advantage of the increased exemption while it lasts, or
+Taking advantage of the increased exemption.

 Putting protections in place for your spouse, children, or beneficiaries.